aabccd021/easy-ssh-init/README.md

 # easy-ssh-init
-Initialize server's ssh setting using `~/.ssh/config`.
+Initialize server ssh config from `~/.ssh/config`.

-## Example

-Assume you have a newly installed server
+Assume you have a newly installed server on 192.168.1.1 which you can login using password with `ssh root@192.168.1.1`
-- at 192.168.1.1
-- only root user exists
-- can `ssh root@192.168.1.1` using password

-Given `~/.ssh/config` on your local machine:
+Given this `~/.ssh/config` on your local machine:
 ```ssh_config
 Host contabo
   User root